kernelci/kernelci-core/doc/kci_build.md

 The `kci_build` command is self-contained and does not require to access any KernelCI services.
-If a `kernelci-backend` instance is available, build binaries and meta-data can be sent to it to share them.
+If a `kernelci-backend` instance is available, build binaries can be sent to it to share them.
 This is however not strictly required to build kernels and run tests using binaries stored locally, such as in an individual developer environment.

 ## Example: build linux-next